 Before I wrap this up, I want to say a huge thank you for supporting me.

-If you decide to purchase this black and white preset pack, do know that this goes a long way in supporting my work and allowing me to create more content for you: more presets, youtube, tutorials, etc. So, thank you for your kind support!!!
+If you decide to purchase this black and white preset pack, know that this goes a long way in supporting my work and allowing me to create more content for you: more presets, YouTube videos, tutorials, etc. So, thank you for your kind support!!!